makrai/notes/zhou2106-finetune-bert-acl22.md

 ### The effects of cross-task fine-tuning depends on how close two tasks are

-* The third and fourth columns of Table 5 indicate the number of labels whose minimum distance is increased or decreased after fine-tuning.
-The second column from the right shows the average distance change over all labels, eg fine-tuning on POS results in the minimum distances of the PS-fxn labels decreasing by 1.68 on average.
-We observe that
+* The third and fourth columns of Table 5 indicate the number of labels whose minimum distance is increased or decreased after fine-tuning
+* The second column from the right shows the average distance change over all labels, eg fine-tuning on POS results in the minimum distances of the PS-fxn labels decreasing by 1.68 on average
 * fine-tuning on
   * the same dataset (PS-fxn) increases the distances between labels (second row), which is consistent with observations from §4.3;